 By the time of the 1851 Census, the family had moved to Wardy Hill, a hamlet of nearby Coveney.
 By 1861, the family are living at Frogs Abbey, Coveney - a farm very close to Coldmoor Farm.

 By this time, John is noted as a farmer with 45 acres of land.
 It appears that John acquired at least 40 acres from his father whose own farm land had decreased by that amount.

-John died in 1863.
-His wife Mary survived him by more than 14 years.
+John pre-deceased his wife Mary in 1863, and she survived him by more than 14 years.

 - Circa 1812 at Prickwillow, Cambridgeshire, England.

 - Mary Grey (1816-1877) on 6th February 1836 at St. Mary's Church, Ely, Cambridgeshire, England.

 - Mary Ann Freeman (1836-19??) married Edward Moden (1828-1867), and later to David Seymour (1839-1894)

 - George Gray Freeman (1840-?) married Jane Martin (1840-?)

 - John Freeman (1842-?) married Sarah Poole (1836-?)